 The guy freaks and starts to take off, but Joey grabs him by the shirt and shoves him against the wall.

-“Why you grabbing my brother, asshole?”
+“Why you touching my brother, asshole?”

 The guy loses his voice and looks like a cornered rat.